d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 when we experienced numerical underflow when multiplying too many probabilities.
-At the time, we were able to mitigate the problem by switching from into log-space, i.e. by shifting the problem from the mantissa to the exponent of the numerical representation.
+At the time, we were able to mitigate the problem by switching from into log-space, i.e., by shifting the problem from the mantissa to the exponent of the numerical representation.
 Unfortunately the problem outlined in the equation above is much more serious: initially the matrices $M_t$ may well have a wide variety of eigenvalues.
 They might be small, they might be large, and in particular,